LowLevelTeam/llace/README.md

 ## Team

-LLACE is developed by the Low Level Team (LLT), a group of engineers focused on creating efficient, modern compiler infrastructure.
+LLACE is developed by the Low Level Team (LLT), a group of engineers focused on creating efficient, modern compiler infrastructure that balances theoretical soundness with practical implementation needs.

 ## Acknowledgments

-While LLACE is an independent project, we acknowledge the pioneering work of the LLVM project in advancing compiler infrastructure design.
+While LLACE is an independent project, we acknowledge the pioneering work of LLVM, GCC, and other compiler infrastructures in advancing the field of compilation technology.
+LLACE builds upon these lessons while exploring new approaches to IR design and optimization.